deis/workflow/src/installing-workflow/experimental-native-ingress.md

 $ kubectl --namespace=deis get pods
 ```

-You should also notice that a Kubernetes ingress has been installed on your cluster.
+You should also notice that several Kubernetes ingresses has been installed on your cluster.
 You can view it by running:

 ```
 $ kubectl get ingress --namespace deis